 The writing and story are excellent and I was fully enthralled by it from the beginning.
 There is a superb cast of loveable characters and it is an emotional, heartwarming and important novel.

-There is a somewhat pronatalist agenda through the book with ‘married with kids’ being the gold standard which Eudora never achieved.
+There is a definite pronatalist agenda through the book with ‘married with kids’ being the gold standard which Eudora never achieved.

 Rose’s mother is pregnant and we witness the birth of the child who is present through most of the rest of the book.
 We also see the birth of Eudora’s younger sister during a flashback.
 Later on in the book, we learn of the death of a pregnant woman.